Wildboar-Software/directory/doc/deviations-nuances.md

 - When using the `alterValues` change from the `modifyEntry` operation, `Modify` permission is also required for the values that are to be replaced.
 This is more strict than the specification.
+- Default context values are not used exactly as specified in X.501 (2016), Section 13.9.2.
+If the context is required by context use rules, and if the context of that type is not supplied, a default value can "fill the gap," but beyond that, default context values are not used.
+This is because the verbiage of the section 13.9.2 is unclear.

 ## The "Never Contributing" Bug